Beach evolution: Volcanism and earthquakes related sea-level changes

 Some earthquakes can create sudden variations of relative ground level and change the coastline dramatically.
-Structurally controlled coasts include the San Andreas fault zone in California and the seismic Mediterranean belt (from Gibraltar to Greece).
+Structurally controlled coasts include the San Andreas Fault zone in California and the seismic Mediterranean belt (from Gibraltar to Greece).

 The Bay of Pozzuoli, in Pozzuoli, Italy experienced hundreds of tremors between August 1982 and December 1984.
 The tremors, which reached a peak on October 4, 1983, damaged 8,000 buildings in the city center and raised the sea bottom by almost 2 m.
-This rendered the Bay of Pozzuoli too shallow for large craft and required the reconstruction of the harbour with new quays.
+This rendered the Bay of Pozzuoli too shallow for large craft and required the reconstruction of the harbor with new quays.
 The photo at the upper right shows the harbor before the uplift while the one on the bottom right shows the new quay.

 Gradual processes

 The gradual evolution of beaches often comes from the interaction of longshore drift, a wave-driven process by which sediments move along a beach shore, and other sources of erosion or accretion, such as nearby rivers.